top of page

 During my two year master's degree I gained experience through practicum and research.
 I worked in several different settings to gain understanding and experience.
 This included a special needs unit within a school, a community house for adults with different intellectual needs and a hospital for adults living with dementia and other mental health issues.
 I specialised in my final year and researched and wrote a thesis based on Kitwood's model of needs and my experiences as a student music therapist in a psycho-geriatric unit and how music therapy has the ability to fill the needs of those living with dementia.

 Since graduating in 2012, I have started my own small music therapy practice 'Music for Life' which has become a growing practice focusing on person-centred and quality therapy for all ages and abilities.
-I am passionate that music therapy is available to all individuals and groups no matter what funding is available
+I am passionate that music therapy is available to all individuals and groups and support all clients in accessing funding for music therapy.

 Anthony Manere